 There’s something very picturesque and pleasant about an orchard full of mature apple trees.
 I’m particularly fond of full-size, nondwarf trees that grow large with unusual shapes and lots of low, sweeping branches.

 Of course, an orchard is most picturesque when the grass around and between the trees is carefully mowed and manicured—it’s a lot more pleasant to pick apples in a yard-like environment than to pick them while tromping through grass that’s three feet tall.

-Suffice it to say, I’ve pruned many apple trees this way through the years, and while it can feel like a big mistake at the time (“Look at all these beautiful apple-bearing branches I’ve cut off!”), when you’re done you’ll appreciate having the tree in a more manageable state.
+Suffice it to say, I’ve pruned many apple trees this way through the years.
+It can feel like a big mistake at the time (“Look at all these beautiful apple-bearing branches I’ve cut off!”).
+But when you’re done you’ll appreciate having the tree in a more manageable state.

 Truth be told, it really doesn’t take much pruning to make a huge difference.
-Because they’re so shaded by the upper portions of the tree, large sections of the lowest branches are often dead anyway, so you can quickly make a difference without cutting a single live branch.
-Furthermore, removing these dead sections can lighten the load on the live branches, letting them spring back up a bit—perhaps even enough so they no longer block or complicate your mowing.
+Because they’re so shaded by the upper portions of the tree, large sections of the lowest branches are often dead anyway.
+You can quickly make a difference without cutting a single live branch.
+Furthermore, removing these dead sections can lighten the load on the live branches.
+It lets them spring back up a bit—perhaps even enough so they no longer block or complicate your mowing.

 When it’s all said and done, your orchard—whether it comprises a single tree or dozens—will present a much cleaner appearance, and the task of keeping it mowed will be delightfully simple.
 Just be warned: The branches grow back fast, and you might need to prune again in the very near future.